A variety of gifts to City of Hope can help reduce income, capital gains or estate taxes.

 A gift of real estate by bequest.
 You can include a gift of real estate to City of Hope in your will or living trust and you will be eligible for a charitable estate tax deduction upon your death.

-A gift annuity funded with real estate.
+A life income gift funded with real estate.
 Convert your real estate investment into a predictable income flow and realize capital gains and other tax benefits.

 When you give appreciated securities, you may receive an immediate income tax charitable deduction as well as savings on capital gains taxes.
 Your gift of stock or mutual funds can also be used to generate income for life through a charitable gift annuity.
 You can make a gift of appreciated securities to City of Hope while diversifying your portfolio and/or securing a stream of income.
 For direct information about gifts of stock, please call 800-232-3314 or email us at email@example.com.
 Click here for more information about establishing a charitable gift annuity with appreciated securities.